Apple is reportedly planning to launch at least one iPhone 15 model in 2023 with a periscope camera system, allowing for increased optical zoom.

 The next flagship series, the iPhone 14 line-up, will come with up to 2 TB of storage.

-Apple will adopt QLC flash storage for next year’s iPhone and that thanks to the newer storage technology, it will increase capacity to 2 TB.
+Apple will adopt QLC flash storage for next year’s iPhone and thanks to the newer storage technology, it will increase capacity to 2 TB.

 Under the hood, the upcoming iPhone is expected to run on iOS 16 and pack a 3,815mAh battery with fast-charging support.